TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 The Turing Scheme application form and personal Grant Agreement discussed below will be sent directly to eligible participants’ Leeds email account.

-For students on 4-8 week placements, the Travel grant will be paid up to four weeks before your placement starts where possible.
-For students on longer placements, the Travel grant will usually be paid together with your first Cost of Living instalment.
+For students on placements shorter than 56 days, the Travel Grant will be paid before the placement start date where possible.
+For students on longer placements, the Travel Grant will usually be paid together with your first Cost of Living instalment.

 First Cost of Living grant (70%)